xychcz/S3Fit/manuals/basic_usage.md

 # Basic usage

 > [!NOTE]
-> The code is actively under development.
+> S<sup>3</sup>Fit is under active development.
 Please double-check the manuals archived in the GitHub release for a specific version if you encounter any discrepancies.

 ## 1. Initialization
-As the first step, please initialize the `FitFrame`, which is the main class of S<sup>3</sup>Fit, by providing the following input parameters.
+As the first step, please initialize the `FitFrame`, which is the main framework of S<sup>3</sup>Fit, by providing the following input parameters.
 ```python
 from s3fit import FitFrame
 FF = FitFrame(spec_wave_w=None, spec_flux_w=None, spec_ferr_w=None, spec_R_inst_w=None, spec_valid_range=None,